 In this example the total values for the CurrencyAmountBalance field are only calculated for totals that have the Currency grouping retrieved.
 So, totals for the Account grouping by CurrencyAmountBalance field are only calculated when the grouping totals are retrieved only inside the Currency grouping.

-Another way to calculate totals is checking the number of different values in a grouping and calculating the totals only for the total records that are calculated for a single grouping value.
+Another way to calculate totals is by checking the number of different values in a grouping and calculating the totals only for the total records that are calculated for a single grouping value.

 SELECT PrimaryBalance.Account AS Account, PrimaryBalance.Currency AS Currency, PrimaryBalance.AmountBalance AS AmountBalance, PrimaryBalance.CurrencySumBalance AS CurrencySumBalance FROM AccountingRegister.Primary.Balance AS PrimaryBalance TOTALS SUM(AmountBalance), CASE WHEN COUNT(DISTINCT Currency) = 1 THEN SUM(CurrencyAmountBalance) END AS CurrencyAmountBalance BY Account, Currency

-In this example, calculation of totals for the CurrencyAmountBalance field is performed for those total records that include a single value of the Currency field.
+In this example, the calculation of totals for the CurrencyAmountBalance field is performed for those total records that include a single value of the Currency field.

 Redefining grouping point presentations

 If a field is a presentation of a grouping field, redefining the expression for this field leads to displaying the total expression result as a field presentation.
 This feature allows you to redefine presentations for groupings.